 The internet era

 1995: The first internet call was introduced by VocalTec.
-Voice Over Internet Protocol, or VoIP, was created as a way for internet users to reach each other via voice calling.
+Voice Over Internet Protocol, or VoIP, was created as a way for internet users to reach each other via voice call.

 Internet and long-distance phone service are widespread and inexpensive.